libmir/asdf/README.md

 ❗️: Currently all ASDF Method names and all UDAs are in DRAFT state, we might want want make them simpler.
 Please submit an Issue if you have input.

-❗️: when filtering invalid records are ignored (see example below)
+❗️: when using the filter method invalid records are silently ignored per default. this is a feature, becase throwing an exception may be too expensive

 #### Why ASDF?